 Rakesh Gupta N. R.

-I am a Ph.D. in Economics (graduated: July 2018; supervisor: Gaël Giraud) at Université Paris 1 Panthéon-Sorbonne.
-I am also currently working at the Development Research Group (Poverty and Inequality department) of the World Bank in Washington DC.
-I hold a Master in Quantitative Economics from Ecole Normale Supérieure (ENS-Ulm) and Paris School of Economics specializing in Public Policy and Development (dissertation supervisor: Thomas Piketty); a University Diploma in Applied Mathematics from Université Paris 1 Panthéon-Sorbonne; and an Executive MBA from Alliance University.
+Rakesh Gupta is an economist (Ph.D. at Université Paris 1 Panthéon-Sorbonne, supervisor: Gaël Giraud) and a consultant at the Development Research Group (Poverty and Inequality Unit) of the World Bank in Washington DC.
+He holds a Master in Quantitative Economics from Ecole Normale Supérieure (ENS-Ulm) and Paris School of Economics specializing in Public Policy and Development (dissertation supervisor: Thomas Piketty); a University Diploma in Applied Mathematics from Université Paris 1 Panthéon-Sorbonne; and an Executive MBA from Alliance University.

-My primary field of research is development economics and applied microeconomics, with a particular interest in impact evaluation.
-I am currently working on questions of intergenerational mobility across the world at the World Bank.
-Previously, I was working on early childhood development, social sectors budgeting, child poverty and Monitoring and Impact Evaluation of programs as a UNICEF Fellow at Economic Policy Research Centre in Uganda.
+His primary field of research is development economics and applied microeconomics, with a particular interest in impact evaluation, welfare measurements and distributional impacts of trade.
+He is currently working on questions of intergenerational mobility across the world.
+Previously, he worked on early childhood development, social sectors budgeting, public spending efficiency, child poverty and Monitoring and Impact Evaluation of programs as a UNICEF Fellow at Economic Policy Research Centre in Uganda.

-My Ph.D. funded by the French Agency for Development (AFD) and Chaire Energie et Prosperité is on welfare measurements, social capital, subjective well-being and an extension of the capabilities approach.
-I have worked on the statistical foundations of coherent, composite, multidimensional development indicators, including Relational Capability Index.
+His Ph.D. funded by the French Agency for Development (AFD) and Chaire Energie et Prosperité, is on welfare measurements, social capital, subjective well-being and an extension of the capabilities approach.
+He has worked on the statistical foundations of coherent, composite, multidimensional development indicators, including Relational Capability Index.

 Research interests: distributional impacts of trade, poverty decomposition, multidimensional poverty, subjective well-being, intergenerational mobility, and returns to education